 Composer and producer, Tom Erba, is set to create a song in the hope of bringing together people of the Congo.
 His wide-ranging career has led him to use his talent in music to inspire, learn from others and help spark social change.
 In creating a documentary film, entitled Peacefire, which will document the song’s journey, and by working alongside Aloe Blacc, Rocky Dawuni and local musicians, including the inspiring Kinshasa Orchestra, Tom aims to embark on this groundbreaking project to tell personal stories and experiences through music.
+If you are an aspiring musician as well, sites like fiddlersguide.com would help you get a good head start.

 international music collaboration to be a vehicle to shed greater light on the war in the Congo